tml-ncat/Multimodal-Trip-Planner/README.md

   images/
 ```

-**Important:**
-- If your app uses hardcoded paths, update the data file paths inside `src/main/app.py` to point to your local files.
-- If your app reads from a config file or environment variables, set them to match your data locations.
+## Configuration (how the app finds your data)

+This app currently expects local file paths inside `src/main/app.py`.

+To update data paths:
+1. Open `src/main/app.py`
+2. Search for the existing data path strings (common keywords: `gtfs`, `.osm.pbf`, `.tif`, `dem`, `elevation`)
+3. Replace those paths with your local file locations (for example, the `data/gtfs/`, `data/osm/`, and `data/dem/` paths shown above)

+Tip: If you move your data into `data/`, you should only need to update these path lines once.

 ## What outputs does it produce?